CrossPurpose is a non-profit organization abolishing relational, economic, and spiritual poverty through career and community development.

-Our journey began in 2008, when a neighborhood church in Denver set out to learn what it really meant to 'love your neighbor'.
+The CrossPurpose journey began in 2008 when we set out to learn what it really meant to “love our neighbor”.

-Because we have always desired to create a ripple effect in what we do, we began investigating how we could be a part of training the next generation of church leaders through an urban leadership development experience.
-In 2010, we formed the Providence Center for Urban Leadership Development (now called the CrossPurpose Center for Urban Leadership), offering a two-year, urban leadership training program for young adults seeking to learn and gain practical experience in faith-based nonprofit work.
+Because we have always desired to create a ripple effect in what we do, we began investigating how we could train the next generation of leaders through an urban leadership development experience.
+In 2010, we formed the Providence Center for Urban Leadership Development (now called the CrossPurpose Center for Urban Leadership).
+We offered a 2-year, urban leadership training program for young adults seeking to learn and gain practical experience in faith-based nonprofit work.

-For the next five years, as we lived and worked alongside the homeless, single moms, ex-offenders, and refugees, we began to learn the limitations of traditional relief and fragmentary approaches in addressing the deep generational poverty experienced by our neighbors.
+For the next five years, as we lived and worked alongside the homeless, single moms, ex-offenders, and refugees, we began to learn the limitations of traditional relief and fragmentary approaches in addressing the deep generational poverty of our neighbors.
 From them, we learned to stop asking “how do we help someone in poverty?” and we began to ask instead, “how do we help get someone out of poverty?”
-Taking what we observed from the neighborhood as well as best practices in local and national poverty alleviation efforts, Uprise was launched in 2014 to change the conversation around adult American poverty.
+Taking what we observed from best practices in local and national poverty alleviation efforts, Uprise was launched in 2014 to change the conversation around adult American poverty.

-Shortly thereafter, we refined our mission as a career and community development program and consolidated our efforts in the community, placing them under one nonprofit: CrossPurpose.
+Shortly thereafter, we refined our mission as a career and community development program and consolidated our community efforts, placing them under one nonprofit: CrossPurpose.

 Our initial 18-month pilot program began in the fall of 2014 with 19 Leaders.
 Only 6 of the 19 were employed more than 20 hours per week and the remaining 13 averaged a monthly income of $186.50.